NUStatBioinfo/DegNorm/README.rst

 Required input
 ##############

-1. Pass at least 2 ``.sam`` files (or ``.bam`` files, if you have ``samtools`` installed) with the ``-i/--input`` flag, or the location of a directory containing at least 2 .sam or .bam files with the ``--input-dir`` flag.
-The ``--input-dir`` flag must contain all files of either .sam or .bam extension.
+1. Pass at least 2 .sam files (or .bam files, if you have ``samtools`` installed they will be converted to .sam files) with the ``-i/--input`` flag, or the location of a directory containing at least 2 .sam or .bam files with the ``--input-dir`` flag.
 If a mix of .sam and .bam files are found in the input directory, only the .sam files will be consumed.

 2. Pass a genome annotation file (.gtf/.gff) describing where each gene falls on a chromosome with the ``-g/--genome-annotation`` flag.

-An example DegNorm pipeline run using the .sam files found in the directory ``../sam_files`` that will plot the coverage curves for all genes in ``../plot_genes.txt``:
+An example DegNorm pipeline run using the .sam files found in the directory ``sam_files`` that will plot the coverage curves for all genes in the file ``plot_genes.txt``:

 .. code-block:: bash

-    $ degnorm --input-dir ../sam_files -g ../genes.gtf -o ./degnorm_output --plot-genes ../plot_genes.txt -c 6
+    $ degnorm --input-dir sam_files -g genes.gtf -o degnorm_output --plot-genes plot_genes.txt -c 6

 ``--warm-start-dir``